Facial Action Unit Detection Using Attention and Relation Learning: Experiments

-Table~\ref{tab:comp_f1_acc_bp4d} reports the F1-frame and accuracy results of our method WSARL and state-of-the-art methods on BP4D.
-It can be observed that WSARL outperforms all the state-of-the-art methods on the challenging BP4D benchmark for F1-frame results.
-JAA~\cite{shao2018deep} is the latest work with outstanding performance, which is also based on deep learning and attention mechanism.
-Unlike JAA which uses both AU and landmark labels, WSARL achieves competitive performance with only AU labels, which demonstrates the effectiveness of our proposed weakly-supervised attention and relation learning.
+\textbf{Evaluation on BP4D.} Table~\ref{tab:comp_f1_acc_bp4d} reports the F1-frame and accuracy results of our method ARL and state-of-the-art methods on BP4D benchmark.
+It can be observed that our proposed ARL outperforms all the state-of-the-art methods including relation based methods JPML and DSIN, and attention based methods EAC-Net, ATF and JAA-Net.
+Our ARL exploits pixel-level relations and obtains much better results than DSIN, which is the most recent work modeling AU-level relations.
+Compared to JAA-Net using both AU and landmark labels, our ARL achieves competitive performance with only AU labels, which demonstrates the effectiveness of our proposed attention and relation learning.